dfloresdev/thespianartist-portfolio/README.md

 #### Build

-If you want change the code, you must recompile
+If you want deploy the project, run the next command

 ```markdown
 npm run build